Keeping Recovery Points

 Answer

-2. Retain one recovery point for the specified period of time: One recovery point is stored for the specified period of time, after which this recovery point is deleted.
+2. Retain one recovery point for the specified period of time: The last recovery point within each day, week, month, or year is preserved for the configured duration.

 Note